Your Path to Wellness, Now Remote

 Tracking your progress

-Symptom log
+Symptom Log

-Energy and mood notes
+Energy and Mood Notes

-Session reflections
+Session Reflections

-After each session, write a short reflection:
+After each session, take a moment to reflect:

-How did I feel right after?
+• How did I feel immediately afterward?

-Duration of relief
+Duration of Relief

-Track how long changes last:
+Track how long improvements last:

-Did relief last 2 days, 1 week, or longer?
+• Does relief last 2 days, 1 week, or longer?